 - Data Science and Knowledge Engineering from Maastricht University, BSc

-Please note: you have to pass you bachelor’s exam 31 August at the latest for the September intake or 31 January in case you choose for the February intake.
+Note: You must pass your bachelor’s exam by 31 August at the latest for the September intake or by 31 January for the February intake.

 Graduates from a university bachelor's programme in a related field

-You are eligible for assessment by the Board of Admission if you have a BSc or an equivalent diploma in a related field to Knowledge Engineering.
-Related fields are: Mathematics, Computer Science or Artificial Intelligence.
+You are eligible for assessment by the Board of Admission if you have a BSc or an equivalent diploma in Artificial Intelligence or a related field such as Computer Science, Data Science, and Applied Mathematics.

-Excellent students with a Dutch University of Applied Sciences (hbo) degree in a related field, can follow a one-semester pre-master programme at the department of Data Science and Knowledge Engineering.
-Related fields are: Mathematics, Computer Science or Artificial Intelligence.
-Once successfully completed, this will then guarantee you access to the master’s programme Artificial Intelligence.
+Excellent students with a Dutch University of Applied Sciences (HBO) degree in a related field, must additionally follow a one-semester pre-master programme at the Department of Data Science and Knowledge Engineering.
+Successful completion will give you access to the master’s programme Artificial Intelligence.

-The pre-master programme is made to measure.
-For more information, please contact boa[at]maastrichtuniversity[dot]nl
+The pre-master programme is tailor-made based on your previous knowledge and skills.
+For more information, please contact boa[at]maastrichtuniversity[dot]nl.

 1. Submit your curriculum vitae